Isabellle/slim3-simple-rest-skeleton/README.md

 For using oAuth in a resource, you must use _Controller_oAuth2 or extend it.
 See **routes.php**

-This resource is for retrieving a token (user or client)
+This resource is for retrieving a token (Resource Owner Password Credentials or Client Credentials)
 ```php
 // oAuth2
 $app->group('/oauth', function () {